-Acre is one of Brazil´s Federal Units with an area of 164.123.040 km2 and is divided into 22 municipalities.
-The population estimate for the year 2014 was 790,101 with a population density of 4.47 inhabitants/km², and the projection for the year 2030 is 972,464 inhabitants.
-Despite its small area, Acre has an immense biological wealth resulting from its geological and climatic conditions.
+The State of Acre covers 164.123.712 km2 and is divided into 22 municipalities.
+In 2017 the population was estimated to be 829.619 with a population density of 5.05 inhabitants/km², and a projection for the population to grow to 972,464 by 2030.
+Despite its small area, Acre has immense biological wealth resulting from its geological and climatic conditions.
 With altitudes ranging from 250 to 580 meters, the landscape contains hills and plateaus inherited from its paleogeographical evolution, and wetlands and flood areas with typical vegetation types.
-The climate is characterized by two distinct periods: a “summer” with temperatures between 24,5 and 32o C, 1.600 to 2.750 mm of rainfall per year and high humidity, and a dry “winter” that may extend for up to 3 months.
+The climate is characterized by two distinct periods: a “summer” with temperatures between 24,5 and 32 degrees Celsius, 1.600 to 2.750 mm of rainfall per year and high humidity, and a dry “winter” that may extend for up to 3 months.
 Acre has over 87% of its original forest intact, of which 47% are protected areas, 14% indigenous lands and 33% conservation units, demonstrating the conservation strategy adopted in its development policy and maintaining a rich biodiversity under canopy of different forest formations.

 The state of Acre is one of the most advanced REDD jurisdictions in the world.
 In 2010, Acre enacted its landmark Law 2.308/2010, creating a State System of Incentives for Environmental Services (SISA), with REDD as the centerpiece.
 It provides an innovative, jurisdiction-wide approach to low-carbon rural development.
 The SISA establishes a set of principles, policies, institutions, and instruments for building an effective program for achieving environmental sustainability through ecosystem services incentives.
 It is designed to promote public-private initiatives to achieve the state’s goals with respect to ecosystem services.
 Notably, Acre established its SISA law through in-depth consultation with local stakeholders and civil society, in compliance with national level REDD+ safeguards principles and criteria.

 Acre State Government has the implementation of its Prevention and Control of Deforestation, Burning and Forest Fires Plan (PPCDQ) as one of its main policy instruments aimed at reducing the impacts of climate change.
 This plan establishes guidelines, goals and actions until 2030, for territorial and land planning, productive chains and sustainable practices, and monitoring, control and surveillance.
-In the period 2004-2014, the state showed a 57% reduction in deforestation compared to the average for the decade 1995-2004, with average annual increment of 300 km² (PRODES, 2014)
+In the period 2004-2017, the state showed a 66% reduction in deforestation compared to the average for the decade 1996-2005, with average annual deforestation of 327 km² (PRODES, 2017)